Emergency Nursing Education

 6.75 Hrs Continuing Education hours for law enforcement and nurses

-Adult/Adolescent SANE Didactic Course Spring 2026
+February 2026- Pediatric SANE Didactic Course

 Free course for current or future forensic nurses and sexual assault nurse examiners in the State of Indiana.